TobikoData/sqlmesh/docs/reference/cli.md

   Renders a model's query, optionally expanding referenced models.

 Options:
-  -s, --start TEXT   The start datetime of the interval for which this
+  -s, --start TEXT   The start datetime of the interval for which this command
-                     command will be applied.
+                     will be applied.
-  -e, --end TEXT     The end datetime of the interval for which this
+  -e, --end TEXT     The end datetime of the interval for which this command
-                     command will be applied.
+                     will be applied.
-  -l, --latest TEXT  The latest time used for non-incremental datasets
+  -l, --latest TEXT  The latest time used for non incremental datasets
                      (defaults to now).
   --expand TEXT      Whether or not to expand materialized models (defaults to
                      False).
 If True, all referenced models are expanded as raw queries.
 Multiple model names can also be specified, in which case only they will be expanded as raw queries.
+  --dialect TEXT     The SQL dialect to render the query as.
   --help             Show this message and exit.
 ```